disponibile anche in italiano

 but only year-end figures were available for 2003.

 The real increase in 2006 was much larger than it appears in these figures.
-As pointed out at the beginning of this report, the hostcount results for some domain categories have changed and the outcome concerns mainly, if not exclusively, the United States.
-The technical reasons for this aren’t clear, but it’s pretty obvious that in the rest of the world there was a 33 percent increase of hostcount in 2006 over 2005 – with a worldwide average close to 25 percent (also in the United states online activity continues to grow, probably bewteen 18 and 20 percent each year).
+As pointed out at the beginning of this report, the hostcount results for some domain categories had changed and the outcome concerned mainly, if not exclusively, the United States.
+The technical reasons for this aren’t clear, but it’s pretty obvious that in the rest of the world there was a 33 percent increase of hostcount in 2006 over 2005 – with a worldwide average close to 25 percent (also in the United states actual online activity continued to grow. probably bewteen 18 and 20 percent each year.)

-In previous periods, as total numbers became larger, growth percentages decreased until 1997.
+In previous periods. as total numbers became larger, growth percentages decreased until 1997.
 There appeared to be a new acceleration in 1999 but it wasn’t confirmed in 2001 and 2002.
-Growth was much faster in 2003 and 2004.
-A 24 percent increase in 2005 was remarkably high for anything that has reached such a large size (and real development in 2006-2007 is continuing with approximately the same speed).
-Once again, we see that the internet continues to have strong growth, but no coherent trend can be defined – and therefore no reliable projections or forecasts can be made.
-It seems likely, however, that total houstcount will exceed 600 million in 2008.
+Growth was faster in 2003 and 2004.
+A 24 percent increase in 2005 was remarkably high and real development in 2006-2007 continued with approximately the same speed.
+In following years growth percentages have been decreasing, as was to be expected – but development continues to be quite strong.
+Though no forecasts or projections can be reliable, it doesn’t seem unlikely that the worldwide total may reach a billion hosts in 2013.

 Number of hosts